entisys360/ARM-Template-Sample/README.md

 ## Introduction
 <p align="justify">
-To ease the manual delivery of computing of Citrix cloud over Azure solutions, Entisys360 has come up with a solution which can streamline these end user computing by automating the Citrix cloud over Azure delivery solution.
-The end product will be leveraging the Azure market place.
-The first phase the Minimum Viable Product designed will be released with from Github repos.
+To ease the manual delivery of computing of Citrix cloud over Azure solutions, Entisys360 has created a solution which streamlines End User Computing by automating the Citrix cloud over Azure delivery solution.
+The end product will leverage the Azure market place.
+For the first phase the Minimum Viable Product will be released with from Github repositories.

 ## The following steps outlines the features that will be released as part of the first phase (Beta release).